Adolfok3/AuthorizationInterceptor/README.md

 ```

 With this configuration, the Authorization Interceptor will create a sequence of: `MemoryCache > DistributedCache > MyCustomInterceptor > AuthenticationHandler > DistributedCache > MyCustomInterceptor > MemoryCache`.

+> The 'name' parameter refers to the name of the configured HttpClient.
+With this parameter you can differentiate between multiple httpclients configured using the same interceptor.